runeh/mockumental/README.md

 - Support explicit hid in handler names
 - .filter(e => isAllowedHandler(e.path)) should filter on bool perhaps
 - Promises.
 Like from dynamic handlers
+- mime types are probably broken for dynaic handlers

 CLI